|Paul Williams, Chad Wackerman, Allan Holdsworth, Jeff Berlin, 1984|

 "I was in the process of helping (Allan) get a record deal with Warner Bros., so I picked him up, took him to some meetings and somehow he ended up spending the night at my house.
 When we woke up, Allan said, “Shit, I have to be at GIT (Guitar Institute of Technology) at noon to do a seminar.”
 So I raced him down there just in time.
 Before I knew it, I was on stage with him and his band, and we were both answering questions and playing together.
 It was quite fun actually and very interesting, especially for the students/audience.
 Because Allan and I play very different, we answered the same questions very differently.
 I was very nervous at first because I didn’t know any of the songs, but I managed to improvise my way through it.

-By summer of 1982, Gary Husband and Paul Carmichael returned to the UK.
-Nonetheless, Allan stayed in California, and began developing a relationship with the major label Warner Bros.
+By summer of 1982, Gary Husband and Paul Carmichael had decided to return to the UK.
+Allan stayed in California, and began developing a relationship with the major label Warner Bros.

 "Edward Van Halen brought a guy from his record company to see us when we played at the Country Club in Reseda, and he liked it, and from that we managed to get a record deal.
 I want to record a new one anyway, and get it out straight away, because it was two years previous to I.O.U. that I played with Bill Bruford in U.K., and a lot of progression has gone down since then.
 I feel that my music and playing have developed.
 It's really important that we do this new album and get it out quick, so that when people hear it, it's not second-hand, not old."
 (12)At some point Jeff Berlin (Allan's old band-mate from Bruford) became the new I.O.U. bass player, and in late 1982 Allan met Frank Zappa's drummer, Chad Wackerman.
 Chad recalls the audition process: